Adding mods and resource packs

-To add mods to your modpack, you'll need
+To add external files to your modpack, such as mods and resource packs, you'll need

-.toml metadata files to define how to download the mods.
+.pw.toml metadata files to define how to download them.
 The

 modrinth install and